snowplow/scala-weather/README.md

 ## Guide

 **Note:** All of the clients take `F` as a type parameter.
 It can be any type that has an instance of `cats.effect.Sync` in case of basic clients and `cats.effect.Concurrent` in case of caching clients.
 In the following guide we will be using `cats.effect.IO`.
+We also provide instances for `cats.Eval` in cases side-effects are needed (e.g. Spark or Beam)

 ### OpenWeatherMap